noodle69/EdgarEzUIContentsByTypeBundle/README.md

 ## Description

-This bundle offer an interface to list contents by type
+This bundle offers an interface to list contents by type

 ## Documentation